dom-kufel/Binary_search_and_optical_trapping/README.md

 gradients of a speckle pattern intensity: particle is pulled away from the regions of high intensity (light) and pushed towards the low intensity (dark) regions.

+HOW TO RUN THE CODES?
+Run the runopticaltrap.m file in a MATLAB environment.